Lisa Becker

 Lisa Becker (born 1990) is a German lawyer and politician of The Greens.
 She has been a member of the city council of Blieskastel since 2014.
 She unsuccessfully ran for mayor of the town in 2019, and afterwards became first deputy in the city government.
 She was the Greens' lead candidate for the 2022 Saarland state election.

 Education and career

-Becker was born in 1990 grew up in the Webenheim and Wolfersheim neighbourhoods of Blieskastel.
+Becker was born in 1990, and grew up in the Webenheim and Wolfersheim neighbourhoods of Blieskastel.
 She attended elementary school im Blickweiler from 1996 to 2000, then the Blieskastel Advanced Realschule until 2006, and graduated from the Von der Leyen-Gymnasium in 2009.
 Becker then studied law at the Saarland University, passing her first state law examination in 2015.
 After completing her legal clerkship in Rhineland-Palatinate, she passed her second state law examination two years later.
 In 2018 she completed a specialist course on administrative law.
 From 2018 to 2020, she worked as an attorney at the Warken & Colleagues firm in Püttlingen.